sansumbrella/Cinder/README.linux.md

 CustomLerp

-In theory you should be able to run all examples that do not require resource loading ( yes I know there are not much that is why resource loading will be the next step.. ) etc. but havent tested/added the CMake files so far.
+In theory you should be able to run all examples that do not require resource loading..

+UPDATE: The resource / asset loading handlers now are implemented and should work in most cases but it definitely needs more testing.
+This is demonstrated on the BasicApp example.

+Big thanks to safetydank for his work on the [android port][https://github.com/safetydank/Cinder/blob/android-dev/].
+The ImageSourceFileFreeImage implementation for loading images through FreeImage comes directly from there.

 Since GLFW3 is included as a submodule you will need to run `git submodule update --init` from `$CINDER_ROOT` in order to actually fetch the source code.